naoki-mizuno/bagmetti/README.md

 - you've done `rosbag record -a` to collected all data in an experiment, but only use a few topics for post-processing
 - you want a lightweight bag file without the Velodyne point cloud topic
-- running amcl on a bag file that was created while running gmapping (need to exclude the `map` to `odom` TF transformations that gmapping has done)
+- running amcl on a bag file that was created while running gmapping (which means you need to exclude the `map` to `odom` transformations done by gmapping)
-- creating a bag file for only a certain time range (and when `rosbag play -s 42 -u 60` isn't good enough)
+- creating a bag file for only a certain time range (more solid method than `rosbag play -s 42 -u 60`)

 ### But what about `rosbag filter`?